M4DaRa/Hidden-Markov-Model/README.md

+copy the given audio in the same directory of as where your .py file id present and run the programe

 # Hidden Markov Model
 The model can be divided into 5 basic steps as follows
 # STEP 1 : Digital To Analog Convertion